Usbac/borealis/docs/en/stdlib/file.md

 ### Write

-`write(string filename, string content, number override = 1): number`
+`write(string filename, string content, number override = true): number`

 Writes text to a file.
 If the file does not exist, it will be created.

 Returns `true` in case of success, `false` otherwise.

-If the override parameter is true, the function will override.
+If the override parameter is `true`, the function will override the existing file.

 ```borealis
 File.write('./hello.txt', 'hello world'); # Returns true if 'hello world' has been written successfully